Binary response model with many weak instruments: Estimator and Asymptotic Properties

-The following example and Section~\ref{sec:add_emp} in the Online Supplement illustrate how function-valued instrument $Z_i$ can be used in binary response models. \begin{example}\normalfont \cite{Miguel2004} studied the effect of economic growth on the occurrence of civil war in sub-Saharan Africa.
-The authors suggested addressing the potential endogeneity of economic growth using annual rainfall growth from the viewpoint that (i) rainfall variations are exogenous and (ii) a large volume of the economy in sub-Saharan Africa relies on agriculture.
-But, agricultural production may be better predicted if the instrument is not simply given by the annual {\it{average}} but given by a {\it{function}} of rainfall variations over an entire year, because of the importance of daily rainfall variations in agricultural productivity.
-To concretely illustrate this idea, let $x_{is} (t) = 1-\dot x_{is} (t)/ \dot x_{is-1} (t)$ where $\dot x_{is}(t)$ is the daily rainfall in country $i$ on the $t$th day of year $s$.
-For each $i$ and $s$, we can obtain the rainfall growth curve, denoted $Z_{is}$, by smoothing $\{ x_{is} (t) \}_{t=1} ^{365}$ (see \citealp{HK2012} for a similar example).
-Then, one may consider the following model.
-The variable $\text{conflict}_{is} $ is 1 if country $i$ experiences a civil conflict in year $s$ and 0 otherwise. $\text{growth}_{is}$ us economic growth in country $i$ in year $s$. $W_{is}$ is a set of exogenous variables.
-In this case, the first-stage parameter $\Pi_{n}$ will be represented by a linear functional from $\mathcal H$ to $\mathbb R$. \end{example}
+\begin{example}\normalfont \cite{Miguel2004} studied the effect of economic growth on the occurrence of civil war in sub-Saharan Africa.
+The authors suggested addressing the potential endogeneity of economic growth using annual rainfall growth because (i) rainfall variations are exogenous and (ii) a large volume of the economy in this area relies on agriculture.
+However, agricultural production may be better predicted if the instrument is not simply given by the annual {\it{average}}, but by a {\it{function}} of rainfall variations over the year, considering the importance of daily rainfall variations in agricultural productivity.
+To detail this idea, let $x_{is} (t) = 1-\dot x_{is} (t)/ \dot x_{is-1} (t)$ where $\dot x_{is}(t)$ is the daily rainfall in country $i$ on the $t$th day of year $s$.
+For each $i$ and $s$, we can obtain the rainfall growth curve, denoted $Z_{is}$, by smoothing $\{ x_{is} (t) \}_{t=1} ^{365}$.\footnote{For example, one may consider $Z_{is}$ as a continuous function such that $Z_{is}(t/365) = x_{is}(t )$ for $t \in[0,365]$.
+Because $x_{is}(t)$ is observable only on integer points of $t$, the entire curve on year $s$ needs to be obtained by smoothing the realizations $\{ x_{is} (t) \}_{t=1} ^{365}$.
+A similar example can be found in \cite{HK2012}. } Then, one may consider the following model.
+The variable $\text{conflict}_{is} $ is equal to 1 if country $i$ experiences a civil conflict in year $s$, and 0 otherwise. $\text{growth}_{is}$ is economic growth in country $i$ in year $s$. $W_{is}$ is a set of exogenous variables.
+In this case, the first-stage parameter $\Pi_{n}$ will be represented by a linear map from $\mathcal H$ to $\mathbb R$. \end{example}